Adjoint functor theorems for homotopically enriched categories: Introduction

 If we keep the usual solution set condition, which holds in many examples including those described above, the question turns to what kind of left adjoint we can hope for?
 Our answer here will fit into the framework of \emph{enriched weakness} developed by the second-named author and Rosick\'y in \cite{LackRosicky2012}.
 Given a class $\ce$ of morphisms in $\cv$, one says that $U\colon\cb \to \ca$ admits an $\ce$-weak left adjoint if for each object $A\in \ca$ there exists an object $A^{'} \in \cb$ and a morphism $\eta_A\colon A\to UA^{'}$ for which the induced map

 belongs to $\ce$ for all $B\in\cb$.
 Here one recovers classical adjointness on taking $\ce$ to be the isomorphisms.
 In this paper, we take $\ce$ to be the class of morphisms in the model category $\cv$ with the {\em dual strong deformation retract property} (see Section~\ref{sect:dsdr} below).
-We follow \cite{Dold-shrinkable} in calling such morphisms {\em shrinkable}.\footnote{And we thank Karol Szumilo for suggesting the name. }
+We follow \cite{Dold-shrinkable} in calling such morphisms {\em shrinkable},\footnote{And we thank Karol Szumi\l o for suggesting the name.} and we introduce the name {\em left shrink-adjoint} for $\ce$-weak left adjoint in this case where $\ce$ consists of the shrinkable morphisms.

-Our first main result, Theorem~\ref{thm:adjunction}, is our generalisation of Freyd's adjoint functor theorem, and gives a sufficient condition for a \cv-functor to have such an \ce-weak left adjoint.
-It {\em is} a generalisation, since when $\cv=\Set$ with the trivial model structure, all colimits are cofibrantly-weighted, the shrinkable morphisms are the isomorphisms, and $\ce$-weak left adjoints are just ordinary left adjoints.
+Our first main result, Theorem~\ref{thm:adjunction}, is our generalisation of Freyd's adjoint functor theorem, and gives a sufficient condition for a \cv-functor to have such a left shrink-adjoint.
+It {\em is} a generalisation, since when $\cv=\Set$ with the trivial model structure, all colimits are cofibrantly-weighted, the shrinkable morphisms are the isomorphisms, and left shrink-adjoints are just ordinary left adjoints.

-Our second main result, Theorem~\ref{thm:colimits}, applies our adjoint functor theorem to the construction of $\ce$-\emph{weak colimits}.
+Our second main result, Theorem~\ref{thm:colimits}, applies our adjoint functor theorem to the construction of $\ce$-\emph{weak colimits}, in the sense of \cite{LackRosicky2012}.
 Namely, we prove that if $\cc$ is an \emph{accessible} $\cv$-category admitting certain limits, then $\cc$ admits $\ce$-weak colimits.
+Once again, in our current setting where $\ce$ consists of the shrinkable morphisms, we introduce the term {\em shrink-colimit} for $\ce$-weak colimit.

 The remainder of the paper is devoted to giving applications of our two main results in various settings.
 In particular, we interpret them for $2$-categories and $\infty$-cosmoi, where we obtain new results concerning adjoints of a homotopical flavour and homotopy colimits.
 We also provide numerous concrete examples to which these results apply.